TalonBraveInfo/OpenHoW/doc/README.md

  # Documentation

-The following is a collection of documentings outlining the specifications for all of the formats used in the game, Hogs of War.
+The following is a collection of documents we've written outlining the specifications for all of the formats used in the game, Hogs of War.
+These are based on our own original research.

-These documents are also based on research by _Mikhail_, so huge thanks to him.
+Thanks to _Mikhail_ for his help on clarifying some minor points.